 4 tablespoons whole milk

 1/4 teaspoon ground nutmeg

 Preheat oven to 425 degrees F. Lightly oil a baking sheet or line with parchment paper.

 Combine flour, sugar, baking powder, salt, and spices in a large bowl.
 Using a pastry knife, fork, or food processor, cut butter into the dry ingredients until mixture is crumbly and no chunks of butter are obvious.
 Set aside.

 In a separate bowl, whisk together pumpkin, half and half, and egg.
 Fold wet ingredients into dry ingredients.
 Form the dough into a ball.

-Pat out dough onto a lightly floured surface and form it into a 1-inch thick rectangle (about 9 inches long and 3 inches wide).
+Pat out dough onto a lightly floured surface (use as much flour as is needed) and form it into a 1/2-inch thick rectangle (about 9 inches long and 3 inches wide).
 Use a large knife or a pizza cutter to slice the dough twice through the width, making three equal portions.
 Cut those three slices diagonally so that you have 6 triangular slices of dough.
 Place on prepared baking sheet.

 Bake for 14–16 minutes.
 Scones should begin to turn light brown.
 Place on wire rack to cool.